-In February, this year CEDIA took a number of BIID members, interior journalists, architects, and AV installers to Amsterdam to the CEDIA Design & Build Conference and the Integrated Systems Europe 2020 Expo.
-An opportunity for technological Luddites to view the advances in various systems from home automation, security, audio to the high, high tech of AI systems, data control, and stuff that to be honest was difficult to grasp.
+In February 2020 just before COVID and lockdown became words that we knew and understood, CEDIA took a number of BIID members, interior journalists, architects, and AV installers to Amsterdam to the CEDIA Design & Build Conference and the Integrated Systems Europe 2020 Expo.
+An opportunity for technological Luddites to view the advances in various systems from home automation, security, audio to the high, high tech of AI systems, data control, and stuff that, to be honest, was difficult to grasp.
 It was certainly an eye-opener and an education.

 These are a few of the gems that were gleaned from the CEDIA seminars held before visiting the Expo.
 The seminars gave us all an insight into the future of technology in the home, how it will affect how we use our home, what control you will have over your energy consumption, how it should be installed, some of the pitfalls, and where technology is moving.
 From a Luddites perspective, these are a few items that stood out:

 - Not all technology is created equal.
 You need to understand and assess exactly what you want to achieve and the costs involved before you commence the wiring in your home.
 This is where a good AV company can assist.
 RJV Designs work with Drexler Hooke to achieve exactly this with their clients.

 - One of the most essential aspects of any integrated home is networking the house.
 Ensuring that you have ‘good’ wifi all around the home so that everything works together.

 - Have a backup option should the wifi go down.
 Will lights still work if the wifi goes off?